Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Rose DeBlas almost 4 years ago
+Rose DeBlas over 4 years ago

 I strongly oppose continuing to increase funding for a police department that has proven to use excessive force on the communities they're sworn to protect.
 Children and families, especially in the Black community, shouldn't fear their neighborhood patrol yet the city has yet to hold the police department accountable.
 We demand the city reallocate $25 million to mental health and youth programs instead of giving the Phoenix Police Department a $25 million increase for salaries.